Astrophotonics (innoFSPEC)

 First generation H-band 3D beam combiners, fabricated in collaboration with Politecnico di Milano, have been successfully tested on-sky in 2018, at the William Herschel Telescope in La Palma, Spain.

-A K-band beam combiner developed in collaboration with Herriot Watt University, University of Köln, and NASA Ames Research Center, was tested on-sky test at the CHARA Array in July 2022 and November 2022.
-Follow up on-sky experiments are scheduled in June 2023.
+A K-band beam combiner developed in collaboration with Herriot Watt University, University of Köln was tested on-sky test at the CHARA Array in July 2022 and November 2022.
+Follow up on-sky experiments were conducted in 2023 and 2024.

 Contact : Aline Dinkelakar, Kalaga Madhav